 Medical technologies are evolving faster than ever before, and healthcare systems are looking to encourage adoption to improve patient outcomes and reduce costs of care.
 Almost everyone has, at some point, thought to themselves “why don’t we do it like that” or “what we really need is…”, which are the starting points of every great innovation.
-Innovation is often discouraged as it is seen as difficult to traverse, but the MSc in Novel Medical Technology peels back the layers to reveal the most successful routes through discovery and to market.
+Innovation is often discouraged as it is seen as difficult to traverse, but the MSci in Novel Emerging Medical Technology Evaluation and Development peels back the layers to reveal the most successful routes through discovery and to market.

-Suitable for intercalating students who wish to improve their understanding and skills of medical technology design, regulation and adoption, the MSc in Novel Medical Technology creates a sound base for clinicians wanting to lead or be involved in the development of medical technologies.
+Suitable for intercalating students who wish to improve their understanding and skills of medical technology design, regulation and adoption, the MSci in Novel Emerging Medical Technology Evaluation and Development creates a sound base for clinicians wanting to lead or be involved in the development of medical technologies.

 By taking a year out of your studies to focus on medical technologies you will gain a far clearer understanding of the issues faced by healthcare services when identifying need and opportunity.
 Your improved appreciation and understanding of multiple medical technology interaction will enable you to quickly assess patient pathways and remove unnecessary steps which increase system burden and slow down or limit patient recovery, whilst also being better able to independently assess and implement new technologies.
 Your knowledge of the regulatory pathway and requirements will be far greater than the majority of your peers, enabling you to accurately and quickly comprehend safety requirements sometimes missed in a busy clinical day, protecting your patients, you and your team from accidental harm.
 Your experience of the novel technology assessment pathway and accelerated access process will enable you to access the best technologies earlier, improving outcomes for your patients and team.
 Your deep understanding of all the above as a single process ensures you will be able to work through medical innovation in the NHS without getting frustrated by going in circles.
 This level of knowledge will make you equally invaluable to external companies, small or large, who are looking to take a technology to market.